 New York, NY 10027

-General Studies Finances If attending a Columbia Program:
+General Studies Finances - Fall, Spring and Summer.
+If attending a Columbia Program:

 GS students who study with a Columbia program are responsible for the following payments: Columbia tuition at the regular Columbia rate per point, and any program-specific fees such as housing, and other program fees.